This Short Film Gives Us A Realistic Look At Campus Sexual Assault

 Advertisement

-Filmmaker Laura Holliday, a Sundance Ignite Fellowship alum, created the short film to cast a light on the effects of sexual assault.
-When Jane is introduced, she’s a bubbly, if acquiescent student — she constantly apologises for small things, like bumping into someone or not being in the mood to have sex with the person she’s dating.
+Filmmaker Laura Holliday, a Sundance Ignite Fellowship alum and writer/producer Anna Baumgarten, a sexual assault survivor herself, created the short film to cast a light on the effects of sexual assault.
+They produced the film in partnership with SafeBAE, an organization that teaches middle and high school students about sexual assault and consent.
+When Jane is introduced, she’s a bubbly, if acquiescent student — she constantly apologizes for small things, like bumping into someone or not being in the mood to have sex with the person she’s dating.
 “You owe me next time,” he says, as though Jane is obligated.
-Berer portrays Jane as happy-go-lucky and awkward, not unlike most of us at that point in our lives.
+Barer portrays Jane as happy-go-lucky and awkward, not unlike most of us at that point in our lives.

 At a campus party, Jane acts like your a typical undergraduate student: she drinks, she takes a couple of passes of a joint, she laughs with her friends.
 And she is assaulted by a male student, someone she’d met previously.
 The assault scene is brief and not graphic; the camera focuses more on Jane’s alcohol-induced (or date-rape drug-facilitated, it is unclear) haze.
 The Christmas lights that surround her will appear in her flashbacks of the assault.